aaronsaray/randompicker.site/README.md

-# randompicker.site
+# [abandoned] randompicker.site
-The source code for http://randompicker.site
+The source code for randompicker.site which can now be found at https://bit.ly/random-picker

-This was originally just a quick project to do random give-aways at [MKEPUG](http://mkepug.org) - but I've decided to open it up to anyone who wants to contribute!
+This was originally just a quick project to do random give-aways at [MKEPUG](http://mkepug.org) - this is not a great example of current javascript best practices.

-## Todo

-- tests!!
-- deploy system using gulp